The tonsils are part of the immune system, a glandular (lymphatic) tissue located on each side of the back of the throat.

 Repeated infection can cause small depressions, called crypts, to form on the surface of the tonsils.
 These crypts can harbor bacteria and can contain pockets of pus.

 Small stones called tonsilloliths are often found in these crypts.
-These stones can contain high amounts of sulfur and emit a characteristic “rotten egg” smell when crushed.
+When crushed, these stones can contain high amounts of sulfur and emit a characteristic “rotten egg” smell.
 This contributes to bad breath for the patient.

 Tonsilloliths can also give the patient the unpleasant sensation of having something caught in the back of the throat and obstructing breathing.
 The latter can result in: